Planning to use Google Fi in Japan?

 For those staying in Japan 3+ months

-If you plan to stay in Japan for a long period of time, such as for a job transfer or to study abroad, we recommend that you sign up for data plans provided by a Japanese carrier.
+If you plan to stay in Japan for a long period of time, such as for work or study abroad, it’s best to sign up for data plans provided by a Japanese carrier.

-You might have thought that Google Fi’s Unlimited Plus Plan, which allows you to use 50GB for $70/month, was a great option for you, but this is actually not the case.
-In fact, Google Fi’s terms and conditions do not allow for long-term use of Google Fi services overseas.
+Google Fi’s Unlimited Plus Plan (50GB for $65/month) seems like a great option at first, but Google Fi’s terms and conditions do not allow for long-term use of Google Fi services overseas.

 Important: Fi’s Terms of Service require you to activate and use Fi service primarily in the United States.
 If you try to activate Fi abroad or use Fi service predominantly internationally, you may have your international capabilities suspended.